undreamai/LLMUnity/README.md

 These settings can be accessed from the `Edit > Project Settings` menu within the `Player > Other Settings` section.<br>
 <img width="400" src=".github/android.png">

-Since mobile app sizes are typically small, you can download the LLM models the first time the app launches.
+Since mobile app sizes are typically small, you can download the LLM model the first time the app launches.
-This functionality can be enabled with the `Download on Build` option.
+This functionality is enabled with the `Download on Build` option.
 In your project you can wait until the model download is complete with:
 ``` c#
 await LLM.WaitUntilModelSetup();
 ```
-You can also receive calls during the download with the download progress:
+You can also receive calls the download progress during the model download:
 ``` c#
 await LLM.WaitUntilModelSetup(SetProgress);